The Coffee Potter in Long Valley, New Jersey Celebrates Fourth Anniversary with New Coffee Subscription Benefiting Local CharitiesMarch 26, 2021

 That was the goal of Owners Geralyn and David Hickey when they opened their new coffee house on March 16, 2017.

-The couple learned how to open and run a coffee shop through our 7 Steps to Success coffee franchise alternative.
+The couple learned how to open a coffee shop through our 7 Steps to Success coffee franchise alternative.

 “We’re thrilled to congratulate Geralyn and David on four years of running a thriving independent coffee shop,” said Crimson Cup Founder and President Greg Ubert.